Employment History, Regular employment positions

 Ottawa

-• Lead developer for Klocwork's defect reporting tool (inherited from previous developer who left the company)
+• Lead developer for Klocwork's defect reporting tool

 • Lead developer for Klocwork's web-based defect management interface, "Project Central"